-Serial Eyes is a full-time course based in Berlin at the Deutsche Film- und Fernsehakademie Berlin (DFFB) from September through May, with visits to Copenhagen, London and the Séries Mania Festival in Lille.
+Serial Eyes is a full-time course based in Berlin at the Deutsche Film- und Fernsehakademie Berlin (DFFB) from September through May, with visits to London, another European capital and the Séries Mania Festival in Lille.
 Participants must be available and present full-time throughout the programme.

-Applicants must be from the European Union, Iceland, Norway, Albania, Bosnia and Herzegovina, the Former Yugoslav Republic of Macedonia, Montenegro, Republic of Serbia, Georgia, Moldova, Ukraine, or Tunisia.
+Applicants must be from the European Union, Iceland, Norway, Albania, Bosnia and Herzegovina, North Macedonia, Montenegro, Republic of Serbia, Georgia, Moldova, Ukraine, or Tunisia.
 Applicants from other countries may apply for a very limited amount of places on the programme.

-Applicants should have at least 1-3 years of professional experience as a screenwriter and should ideally have written at least one episode for a drama or comedy series for a TV channel in their own country.
+Applicants should have at least 1-3 years of professional experience as a screenwriter and should ideally have written at least one episode for a drama or comedy series for a TV channel.

 Applicants should enter the programme with multiple ideas for original TV series that could be further developed over the course of the programme.

 A high standard of spoken and written English is essential.